 Article VIII.
 Dissolution

 Upon dissolution of the Corporation, assets shall be distributed to one or more exempt purposes within the meaning of Section 501(c)(3) of the Code, or shall be distributed to the Federal Government, or to a state or local government, for a public purpose.
-Any such assets not so disposed of shall be disposed of by a court of competent jurisdiction for the county or city in which the principal office of the Corporation is then located, exclusively for such purposes or to such organization or organization as said Court shall determine, which are organized and operated exclusively for such purposes.
+Any such assets not so disposed of shall be disposed of by a court of competent jurisdiction for the county or city in which the principal office of the Corporation is then located, exclusively for such purposes or to such organization or organizations as said Court shall determine, which are organized and operated exclusively for such purposes.

 Article IX.
 Membership